mischegoss/covid-visualizer/README.md

 ## Updating our User Interface

-To display the data to our users, we use the [`.getElementById()` Web API method](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) and the [`textContent`](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) property.
+To display the data to our users, we use the [`document.getElementById()` Web API method](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) and the [`textContent`](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) property.

-The `.getElementbyId()` method selects an HTML element by id.
+The `document.getElementbyId()` method selects an HTML element by id.

-  * The element we want to select must have an `id` attribute.
+  * In the HTML, we add an `id` attribute to the element we want to select.

     ```html
     <p class="overlay-text" id="death-total"></p>
     ```

-  * We use the HTML's `id` attribute to select the element using `.getElementById()`.
+  * We use the `id` attribute to select the element using `document.getElementById()`.

     ```js
     document.getElementById("death-total")
     ```

-We use the `textContent` property to set the content of the selected HTML property to the value we want to display.
-We use the values previously stored in variables, such as `deathTotal`.
+We then use the `textContent` property to set the content of the selected HTML element to the value we want to display.

   ```js
   document.getElementById("death-total").textContent = deathTotal;